Burro da Ilha Graciosa: History

 Donkeys were introduced to the Azores, which does not have any large indigenous mammal, by Portuguese colonists in the fifteenth century; their presence there is documented in the Saudades da Terra of Gaspar Frutuoso (1522–1591).
 The donkey became the principal beast of burden in the Azores.
 It was used also for riding, but not as a draught animal.
 Donkeys were very numerous in the islands; in 1841 the number on São Miguel alone was estimated at 8000.

 The number of donkeys on Graciosa in now severely reduced; the number remaining was reported as 26 in 2001 and as about 70 in 2008.
 As with the Miranda donkey, male donkeys used for farm work were for preference castrated; the number of donkey geldings on the island may be a factor in the effective population.

 A process of recognition of the Burro da Ilha Graciosa as an autochthonous breed began in 2005.
 An association, the Associação de Criadores e Amigos do Burro da Ilha Graciosa, was formed in 2013.
+The University of the Azores oversees a programme of recovery and conservation of the remaining population; it also manages the conservation programme for the endangered Pónei da Terceira.